graposo1/Jarvis/README.md

 ## Testing the v01 build:

-Place whisperer model and gpt4all-lora-quantized.bin inside the folder.
+Place ggml-model-whisper-base.bin and gpt4all-lora-quantized.bin inside the folder.